madhavareddyrb/Javascrit/README.md

 Next time you use setTimeout or fetch data from an API, remember—JavaScript alone isn’t doing the heavy lifting.
 The environment + event loop is!

 # Clousures

-A function has environment access to inner function is simple as a clousures inner function variables have access to outer Variables and Its Context
+A function has environment access to inner function is simple as a clousures

 # Promises and promise Chain